nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * [BDAG](https://www.logos.com/product/3878/a-greek-english-lexicon-of-the-new-testament-and-other-early-christian-literature-3rd-ed) ➡ Diamond or Academic Professional
 * [Exegetical Guide to the Greek New Testament](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/232317/exegetical-guide-to-the-greek-new-testament-eggnt) ➡ Diamond or Academic Professional

 In the past, Logos made many of these resources available in standard packages like Gold or Platinum.
-With Logos 10, it feels like things have become either siloed into academic and denominational packages or you have to pay for a higher Standard package to get them.
+With Logos 10, these resources have become siloed into academic and denominational packages or you have to pay for a higher Standard package to get them.
 Depending on your needs, you may want to consider grabbing an academic or denominational package to get the resources you want.
 More on that below.

 ### Features